felixge/felixge.de/content/posts/connecting-go-profiling-with-tracing/index.md

 And since our HTTP handler functions don't show up in the stack traces, we can also indirectly infer that this work was done in a background goroutine spawned by the goroutine handling the request.

-In addition to breaking down tracing information using profiling, we can also do the opposite and break down a profile [CPU Time by Endpoint](https://docs.datadoghq.com/tracing/profiler/connect_traces_and_profiles/#break-down-code-performance-by-api-endpoints) as shown below.
+In addition to breaking down tracing information using profiling, we can also do the opposite and break down a profile's [CPU Time by Endpoint](https://docs.datadoghq.com/tracing/profiler/connect_traces_and_profiles/#break-down-code-performance-by-api-endpoints) as shown below.
 The checkboxes can be used to filter the profile by endpoint.

 <img width="100%" src="./endpoints.png"/>